FAIR-INNOVATION/fr_documentation/source/index.rst

 ..
-FRROSPlatform documentation master file, created by sphinx-quickstart on Thu Nov 17 15:56:34 2022.
+FR documentation master file, created by sphinx-quickstart on Thu Nov 17 15:56:34 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ..
-Welcome to FRROSPlatform's documentation!
+Welcome to FR's documentation!

 欢迎访问法奥文档！
 =========================================